Insights from the Inverse: Reconstructing LLM Training Goals Through Inverse Reinforcement Learning: Experiments

 \section{Experiments}

+For our experiments, we focus on toxicity reduction since it is one of the most fundamental alignment objectives addressed via RLHF and serves as a primary benchmark in both industrial and academic evaluations of safety-aligned LLMs \citep{ouyang2022training,wang2023decodingtrust}.
+That said, our method is agnostic to the specific alignment signal and toxicity signals could without loss of generality be replaced by signals for bias or factuality features (e.g., demographic association signals, named-entity consistency metrics).

-\paragraph{Language Models.} The experiments employ two Pythia language models (70M and 410M parameters) that underwent Supervised Fine-Tuning (SFT) on the Anthropic Helpful and Harmless dataset (HH) for one epoch.
-These models, developed for interpretability research, share standardized training methodologies and data, enhancing reproducibility.
+\textbf{Language Models.} The experiments use two Pythia language models (70M and 410M parameters) \citep{biderman2023pythiasuiteanalyzinglarge} that underwent one epoch of Supervised Fine-Tuning (SFT) \citep{ouyang2022training} on the Anthropic Helpful and Harmless (HH) dataset \citep{bai2022traininghelpfulharmlessassistant}.
+These models, designed for interpretability research, share standardized training and data for reproducibility.
+Starting with SFT models ensures they generate helpful and safe content without reinforcement learning, mirroring real-world RLHF applications.
+Using two model sizes allows analysis of how scale affects toxicity reduction and IRL reward learning.
+For test-time, we use Jigsaw-Toxicity and RealToxicityPrompts as they are public, orthogonal to Anthropic-HH, and benchmark the exact alignment dimension (toxicity) under consideration.
+For an unknown closed-source model the practitioner should select any prompt corpus that captures the property of interest (e.g., factuality, helpfulness).

-By using these SFT models, we begin our experiments with language models that have already been oriented towards generating helpful and safe content, yet have not undergone reinforcement learning.
-This starting point closely resembles real-world scenarios where RLHF is typically applied to models that have undergone initial supervised fine-tuning.
-The choice of two different model sizes allows us to investigate how model scale interacts with our toxicity reduction techniques and IRL reward learning processes.

-\paragraph{Training Details. } We implement RLHF using the TRLx library, adapting it for toxicity reduction.
-Our custom reward function encourages the model to generate less toxic content while maintaining relevance.
-We use Proximal Policy Optimization (PPO) for training, with a cosine learning rate schedule and AdamW optimizer.
-A KL divergence term is incorporated to prevent extreme policy shifts.
-Key metrics such as Returns/mean and reward/mean are monitored throughout training to assess toxicity reduction and output quality.
-Table~\ref{tab:rlhf_params} details the hyperparameters used for fine-tuning the 70M and 410M models, they are tuned to balance exploration and exploitation.

-Our IRL process employs a max-margin approach to extract the implicit reward function used in RLHF.
-Importantly, we use a temperature of zero during generation to ensure deterministic outputs, providing a consistent representation of each model's behaviour.
-The training process iterates through multiple epochs, progressively refining the reward model's ability to distinguish between toxic and non-toxic outputs.
-During each epoch, the model processes batches of paired samples from both toxic and non-toxic datasets.
-For each pair, the model computes reward scores, which are then used to calculate a max-margin loss.

-Our loss function is designed to enforce a non-negativity constraint and penalize cases where toxic outputs receive a higher reward more heavily than cases where non-toxic outputs are correctly given a higher reward.
-We employ the Adam optimizer for updating the model parameters, with the learning rate treated as a tunable hyperparameter.